Hermit of Santa Maria della Stella: History

 Its first mention was Greek code 598 of Paris.
 In the 11th century Byzantine monks lived in the sanctuary.
 Cristodulo was one of the first the Hegumen.
 In 1096, it became a minor monastery.
 In the Norman period it was converted to a Catholic monastery.
 In the 15th century, it became independent from San Giovanni Theristis monastery and Basilians abandoned the sanctuary.

 The first pastor is supposed to have been Marcello Jhodarelli in 1670.

-Fiest
+Feast

-Every year, on the 15th of August it celebrates the assumption of Virgin Mary.
+Every year, on the 15th of August it celebrates the assumption of the Virgin Mary.